 In many cases, depression during the perinatal period (pregnancy and the year following birth) isn’t recognised and may get worse.
 This can interfere with your pregnancy or becoming a parent.
 Depression doesn’t just affect you – it can affect those around you, including your relationships and your baby’s development.

 That’s why it’s important to speak to someone if you’re finding it hard to cope.
 The sooner you get support, the sooner you can get on with enjoying your family.

 Perinatal, antenatal and postnatal depression – what’s the difference?

 You might hear some of these terms used and wonder what they mean.
-Antenatal depression is when you experience depression during pregnancy, and affects up to one in ten women (9 per cent) in Australia.
-Up to one in seven women (almost 16 per cent) experience postnatal depression, which develops between one month and up to one year after the birth.
+Antenatal depression is when you experience depression during pregnancy, and affects up to one in ten women in Australia.
+Up to one in six women experience postnatal depression, which develops between one month and up to one year after the birth.

 Because depression can start before or during pregnancy and continue after childbirth, we often use perinatal depression to cover the whole period from conception until your baby is 12 months old.